Macrometacorp/docs/docs/c8ql/c8ql-tutorial.md

 ### Locations

-This small collection of eight filming locations comes with two attributes, a _name_ and a _coordinate_.
-The coordinates are modeled as number arrays, comprised of a latitude and a longitude value each.
+This small collection of eight locations comes with two attributes, a _name_ and a _coordinate_.
+The coordinates are modeled as number arrays, each including a latitude and a longitude value.

 ![Locations_Table](/img/c8ql/tutorial/Locations_Table.png)